 MBA schools, therefore, need to attune their programs to foster cross-border business skills and to offer real-life case studies outside the realm of banking and consulting in order to stay attractive to the range of students.

 Top business schools are implementing new courses or programs that leverage practical experience, internships, and international rotations to shape programs that fit the global needs of students in the 21st century.
-Mike Greto, our Managing Director of Learning Solutions based in North Carolina, USA, also graduated from the Thunderbird School of Management.
+Mike Greto, our Managing Director of Client Strategy, also graduated from the Thunderbird School of Management.
 He was part of a team that launched the “Thunderbird Emerging Markets” (TEM) Lab, a capstone international consulting project for MBA students to engage in fieldwork with clients in emerging markets.